Gospel of Pseudo-Matthew: Influence

+Manuscripts and printed editions

+Jan Gijsel and Rita Beyers cataloged 197 surviving handwritten manuscripts including Pseudo-Matthew, and classified them into a number of recensions.
+The vast bulk of the manuscripts are classified into four major families: A, P, Q, and R. A is generally thought to represent the oldest form of the text, although it usually includes the Jerome letters to the bishops, which is not thought to be the oldest.
+The P family includes the "Ego Iacobus" prologue which is an adapted form of the epilogue to the Gospel of James.

+With the printing press, it became easier to reliably make copies.
+Some excerpts of Pseudo-Matthew are in Giovanni Andrea Bussi's 1468 compilation of Jerome's letters.
+William Caxton printed an edition of Pseudo-Matthew that omitted the sections detailing Joachim & Anna's lives in 1477 but including the nativity, flight to Egypt, Gospel of Thomas, and various other material, calling it Infantia salvatoris.
+Johann Karl Thilo made a printing in 1832, but as part of a scholarly collection of apocrypha (rather than Caxton printing the work for the wider public as a genuine tale).
+The most significant printing was in Constantin von Tischendorf's 1853 book Evangelia Apocrypha (and its 1873 2nd edition).
+Tischendorf consulted additional manuscripts that Thilo did not have access to, and gave the work its modern name of "Gospel of Pseudo-Matthew".

 Rebellion of Dimas

 There is a story found only in a single Latin manuscript of the Gospel of Pseudo-Matthew, called the Rebellion of Dimas.
 It provides a backstory for the penitent thief (or "good thief") described in Luke's version of the crucifixion.
 The manuscript is found in the Grand Séminaire of Namur, Belgium, and was created in the 12th century.
 The story probably originates from France, was originally written in Latin, and was created in the 12th century (matching the manuscript).
-The addition was well-known enough in Northern France for it to be included in a 14th-century collection of legends of the "good thief" compiled by Jean d'Outremeuse.
+The addition was well known enough in Northern France for it to be included in a 14th-century collection of legends of the "good thief" compiled by Jean d'Outremeuse.

 In the story, Dimas is of noble blood and the son of Judean procurator.
 He and his father are assigned to guard the region around Bethlehem during the Massacre of the Innocents and stop any infants from escaping.
 Dimas intercepts Joseph, Mary, and the baby Jesus, but Joseph cleverly tells Dimas that he should be looking for a royal infant, not a poor family.
 Dimas lets the Holy Family escape; his father disowns him after his 'failure', and he is forced into a life of banditry.
 Much later, he is captured, and is tortured together with Jesus during the crucifixion before ultimately joining him in heaven.